UNB (group): The Unit: Idol Rebooting Project

 Prior to The Unit, all the members were actively involved in the entertainment industry: Feeldog debuted in 2012 as a member of Big Star.
-Euijin joined A.cian in 2014 under the name Lo-J but left the group in 2015 due to problems with the company, later debuting again in 2016 as a member of Bigflo.
+Euijin debuted in 2017 as a member of Bigflo.
 Daewon debuted as a member of Madtown in 2014 which later disbanded during the show.
 Ko Hojung debuted as a member of Hotshot in 2014.
 Jun joined U-KISS as the youngest member in 2014.
 In 2017, Chan debuted as a member of A.C.E, Kijung as a member of IM, and Marco as a member of Hot Blood Youth.
 Ji Hansol is a former SM Rookies trainee who left the company in 2017 to sign with J-FLO Entertainment and debuted with Newkidd.

 In July 2017, KBS announced their new survival show that would create male and female unit groups, with nine members each, among idols who had already debuted.
 The program aimed to give them a fair chance to demonstrate their talents that they might not have been able to showcase before.
 It premiered on October 28, 2017 and concluded on February 10, 2018.